asalam05/Oh-My-Zsh/README.md

-# My Zsh & Neofetch Dotfiles
+# Zsh & Neofetch Configuration

 This repository contains my personal configuration files for creating a consistent and powerful terminal environment across multiple machines.
 It automates the setup of Zsh, Oh My Zsh, the Powerlevel10k theme, and Neofetch.